 Connecting to the ECFiber Network

 ECFiber’s network has three main components: The fiber cable that runs on public utility poles (known as the “fiber pass”), the “drop” line that connects your home or business to the fiber pass, and the electronics at your premises.
 ECFiber will make a standard aerial drop from the nearest public utility pole on the fiber pass to the enclosure at your premises, at our cost, as long as the drop distance is no more than 400 feet.
-If you have an aerial drop that exceeds 400 feet or the drop be underground, additional fees may apply.
+If you have an aerial drop that exceeds 400 feet or the drop is underground, additional fees may apply.

 If you think you will have a non-standard drop, please review the options below.
 Payment for non-standard drops such as long aerial connections, can be added to your monthly bill in 3 to 12 month increments (interest free), depending on the total cost (see table below).
 You will need to make a request for such installment payments in advance.
 Please send any such request to Billing@ECFiber.net.